aws-samples/aws-online-data-migration-workshop/module2/README.md

 -   Create an NFS file share that is backed by your Amazon S3 bucket

--   Mount the AWS File Gateway, NFS share on a Linux host
+-   Mount the File Gateway, NFS share on a Linux host

--   Transfer 10,000 small files from the local Linux host to the NFS share presented by the AWS File Gateway
+-   Transfer 10,000 small files from the local Linux host to the NFS share presented by the File Gateway

 -   Verify data transferred to Amazon S3

 <br/><br/>

-**Lab Diagram: Transferring data to Amazon S3 using AWS File Gateway**
+**Lab Diagram: Transferring data to Amazon S3 using File Gateway**
 <br/>

 <img src="images/2-1.png">

 <br/><br/>

-**CREATE S3 BUCKET - AWS FILE GATEWAY**
+**CREATE S3 BUCKET - FILE GATEWAY**
 ---------------------------------------

 **Note:** **Ensure that you are logged into your Windows RDP session** and to enter